You’re about to find out how Squarespace compares to Shopify in a battle between two excellent ecommerce platforms.

 So, looking good is important for an online store.
 But which builder has the better design?

 Shopify has a decent choice of themes.
 You can pick from 10 free templates, or 50+ premium templates costing $140-180.
-Each template has different features to match the industry, saving you time and effort on editing, and they don’t look too bad.
+Shopify’s themes cover plenty of industries including electrical gadgets, clothing, sports, and cosmetics.

 However, some themes don’t have navigation bars that scroll down with you, which is a pain to rectify.